markdwags/Razor/help/docs/guide/index.md

 # Script Editor

-Razor scripts can be written using any text editor.
+UO Razor scripts can be written using any text editor.
 The script editor built into Razor offers syntax highlighting and auto-completion.

 !!! tip "Window Size"
     You can resize the Razor window to make the script editor larger.
 You can also adjust the size of the script list to give you additional room.